Council tax is tax on domestic property the council uses to pay for local services such as schools, rubbish collection, roads and street lighting.

 The following are some examples of the London Council Tax Bands you would be paying in 2016/2017.
 If you're one of the many London house movers wanting the cheapest deal, it's worth considering the price difference between North London and South London before planning on where to live in London.

 If you're considering a house move to London, be aware that different areas have very different council tax band prices!
 Of course, you can get reductions on your property due to certain circumstances or disabilities, but you will have to continue to pay the same amount until you receive a decision.
+If you're still unsure, you can always consult your London conveyancing solicitor for more details.

 When you move, contact Comparemymove.com to get free quotes on your London removals sand save up to 70%.